grafana/Grafana-Alloy-for-Beginners/README.md

 For the `loki.relabel` component, we want to set the `group` label to "infrastructure" and the `service` label to "alloy" and forward the logs to the `loki.write.mythical` component's receiver.

-For the `loki.write` component, we want to ship logs to `http://loki:3100/loki/api/v1/push`.
+For the `loki.write` component, we want to ship the logs to `http://loki:3100/loki/api/v1/push`.

 <img width="910" alt="image" src="https://github.com/user-attachments/assets/887f206b-683f-4107-aaf3-cb891c2226d1" />